Corbin Carroll Player Props: Diamondbacks vs. Mariners

 Corbin Carroll At The Plate

-- Carroll has 102 hits, which leads Arizona hitters this season, while batting .291 with 47 extra-base hits.
+- Carroll has 103 hits, which is best among Arizona hitters this season, while batting .290 with 47 extra-base hits.

-- Among the qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 21st and he is seventh in slugging.
+- Among the qualified batters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and eighth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.